semperos/clj-webdriver/README.md

 ## License ##

-Distributed under the [Eclipse Public License](http://opensource.org/licenses/eclipse-1.0.php), the same as Clojure.
+Clj-webdriver is distributed under the [Eclipse Public License](http://opensource.org/licenses/eclipse-1.0.php), the same as Clojure.